joaoinez/magenta.nvim/README-minimal.md

 ## Providers

 ### Anthropic
-Set the `ANTHROPIC_API_KEY` environment variable with your Anthropic API key.
+Set `ANTHROPIC_API_KEY` environment variable with your Anthropic API key.

 ### OpenAI
-Set the `OPENAI_API_KEY` environment variable with your OpenAI API key.
+Set `OPENAI_API_KEY` environment variable with your OpenAI API key.

 ### Ollama
 No API key required.
 Make sure Ollama is running and configure the model in your profile.

 ### Bedrock
-Configure your AWS credentials and region in your profile settings.
+Configure your AWS credentials and region in the profile settings.

 ## Contributing